ItsAndrea/movieGame/scoping.md

 ### 🚩 Implementation <br>
-The file 'questions.json' contains the game content Check 'index.html' and 'game.html' for more <br>
+The file 'questions.json' contains the game content <br>
+Check 'index.html' and 'game.html' for more <br>

     function chooseRandomQuestion(){